liftedinit/.github/profile/README.md

 ## How You Can Help

 - You can contribute on GitHub.
 Whether you're spotting typos or refactoring algorithms, every bit helps.
-Most of our repositories have READMEs and contributing guidelines to help you get up and running up and running quickly.
+Most of our repositories have READMEs and our [contributing guidelines](../docs/CONTRIBUTING.md) can help you get up and running up and running quickly.
 - You can join the conversation.
 We're slowly expanding our social media presence and trying to get people talking about important topics like barriers to entry and improving environmental impact.
 We want your voice!